Critical Care ProgramSaving thousands of lives with our Critical Care Program

 Most of the animals featured on this website are PACC911 Alumni, saved with the help of our Medical Relief Funds.
-That’s Marvin in the photo above.
-He was rescued with our assistance in 2017.
+That’s Marvin in the photo above, he was rescued with our assistance.
 See more miracles like Marvin under our Before and After Stories.

 There are two resources available to our coalition partners to rescue animals in need

 The Critical Care Program (CCP)